NikKowPHP/social-brain/preface.md

 This book is a manual for a practice, and it has an official training program.
 *   **The 30-Day Conductor's Challenge in Appendix C** is not an afterthought; it is your guided path to internalizing these skills.
 It will help you focus on one core skill per week.
 *   **The Logbook Entries** at the end of key chapters are your field notes.
 They are designed to help you build a personalized user's manual for your own social brain.
+*   **The Conductor's Logbook.** To support your practice, a downloadable, beautifully designed digital logbook is available at [AuthorWebsite.com/logbook].
+This template will help you structure your reflections and track your progress throughout your journey.

 ---